Site Lists and Targeting Media

 • Public (categories) - lists provided by BidTheatre to facilitate contextual targeting.
 These lists are updated daily with web pages that have a context that is relevant to the site list category name.
 Each site list contain between 100 and 100 000 web pages.
 An additional targeting fee of CPM 7 SEK is charged when using these lists.
 It is not possible to inspect the contents of the lists, but domains with impressions are shown as usual for running campaigns.

-Uploading Site Lists
+Uploading Media Lists

 It is possible to assign sites to a site list by uploading a text file.
 The text file should be formatted with one site list entry per row.
 Each entry can contain up to three semicolon separated columns: